alvinaloy/ReproducibleResearch/PA1_Template.Rmd

-Reproducible Research Peer Assignment 1
+Reproducible Research: Peer Assignment 1
 =======================================

 Loading and preprocessing the data